hustf/BitmapMaps.jl/README.md

 Steps 1-13 is fully working.

+Version 0.1.6:

+- Add .ini parameter 'Behaviour when data is missing', for sheets completely filled with water surface.
+- In step 5, use a temporary dictionary for storing non-zero boundary boxes for input files.

 Version 0.1.5:
  - change the palette to have a more uniform lightness, and an increasing red-yellow-ish tint between altitudes 500 m and 1500 m.
 Also change from using the colorspace RGB to XYZ while generating the palette.
 The topographic relief may look better if we complete that transition,